 7. EQUIPMENT, LAND & FACILITIES

 Include a brief description of the facilities and/or land available to undertake the research and a list of the equipment on hand considered integral to the project.
 Specify any facilities, land or equipment considered necessary for completing the research but not currently available or on hand.
 It is preferred that the equipment is borrowed, rented, or the work contracted to someone who has the equipment and the expertise to obtain valid results.
 Arrangements for borrowing, renting, or subcontracting work using necessary equipment must be identified.
-Letters of commitment should be included to indicate the approval from landowners to utilize their land for the intended purposes of the proposed project.
+Letters of commitment should be included to indicate approval from landowners to utilize their land for the intended purposes of the proposed project.
 Include these letters as part of the letters of collaboration submission.
 Borrowed equipment and rental rates or subcontract costs should be included in the budget for borrowed or contracted work.
-In cases where it is deemed necessary to purchase equipment using project funds, proposers must be certain that the itemized cost information is included in the budget and that a justification is provided.
+In cases where it is deemed necessary to purchase equipment using project funds, applicants must be certain that the itemized cost information is included in the budget and that a justification is provided.
 Items of special equipment (any individual item costing $500 or more) purchased with GAF funding are GAF property and will be delivered to GAF when the project is complete unless otherwise previously agreed upon through the budget approval process.

 8. RESEARCH TEAM